GuilhermeKnipl/Data-Science-Lab/README.md

 # Data Science Lab

-Python machine learning using only Numpy an pandas with explanations
+Python machine learning using only Numpy an pandas with explanations.